Combined Degree Program

 Can I do a Museum Studies summer internship?

 Yes.
-Starting in the winter of the second year, students have the option of completing a 12-week summer internship (MSL3000H).
-The mandatory ‘The Emerging Professional’ course (INF3900H) offered in the Fall will help you prepare for and identify an internship opportunity through class sessions, group work, assignments and one-on-one advising sessions with the course instructors.
-Additionally, CDP students will be completing an exhibition project (MSL4000Y) in their 3rd year.
+Starting in the winter of the second year, students have the option of completing a summer internship (MSL3000H).
+The mandatory ‘The Emerging Professional’ course (MSL3900H) offered in the fall helps you prepare for the summer internship and for your future professional pathway.
+Additionally, CDP students will complete the Museum Studies Capstone Projects (MSL4000Y) in their 3rd year.

 Back to top of FAQ directory